 Highest egg production.
 If your only consideration is egg production, you may want to choose White Leghorn, Lohmann Brown, or Rhode Island Reds for your homestead.
 With the highest egg production, these chickens will keep you eating pretty much all year round.

-Best feed to egg ratio.
-Red sexlinks by far offer the best feed to egg ration.
+Best feed-to-egg ratio.
+Red sexlinks by far offer the best feed to egg ratio.
 While they aren’t the most easy-going to other breeds of chicken, they make great layers for small or large production farms.

 Friendliest.
 If you want a friendly layer, Buff Orpingtons and Plymouth Rock are some of the best.
 They do well with children and lay a substantial amount of eggs.

 Dual-purpose.
 If meat is also a consideration, try a dual-purpose chicken such as a Wyandotte, Barnvelder, and Plymouth Rock.

 Prettiest.
 If you are looking to add a little beauty to your farm, try Speckled Susse and Delawares for their beautiful plumage and bountiful eggs.

 Best All Around Egg Layer.
 The best all around egg layers are probably Plymouth Rock and Wyandottes for their pretty colors, dual-purpose, great temperaments, free range and confinement, and of course, steady egg laying.

 The Leghorn chicken is the most common breed used for egg production.
 These chickens are known for their high egg output and their white eggs.
 They typically weigh between four and five pounds and have a single comb.

 Their small size and active nature make them well-suited for confinement, and they are also relatively resistant to disease.